 - 4. Position the DDR DIMM above the socket.
-Align the two small notches in the bottom edge of the DDR DIMM with the keys in the socket. - 5.
+Align the notch in the bottom edge of the DDR DIMM with the keys in the socket. - 5.
 Insert the bottom edge of the DDR DIMM into the socket. - 6.
 When the DDR DIMM is seated, push down on the top edge of the DDR DIMM until the retaining clips at the ends of the socket snap into place.
 Make sure the clips are firmly in place.

-Please turn off system before installing and removing any device, otherwise you'll cause the system damage.
+Turn system power off before installing and removing any device, otherwise you'll cause the system damage.